4 Easy Organization Tips for a Successful Project Plan

 TeamGantt tip: Setting priority filters

 There may be times you want to pull a list of high-priority tasks.
 In TeamGantt, that’s quick and easy to do.
-Simply assign priorities to tasks as resources so they’ll show up as options under your People filter.
+Simply assign priorities to tasks as labels so they’ll show up as options under your People filter.

 Organize projects quickly and easily